-The OMB Guidelines apply to official substantive information (endorsed or authorized by ACF) released on or after October 1, 2002.
-The OMB Information Quality Guidelines require ACF to evaluate and identify the types of ACF information that will be subject to the Guidelines.
+The pre-dissemination review described in the guidelines applies to information disseminated on or after October 1, 2002.
+The administrative mechanism for correction applies to information that the agency disseminates on or after October 1, 2002, regardless of when the agency first disseminated the information.
 This section identifies the types of information covered by the Guidelines, and also lists the types of information that are exempt.
 ACF information subject to the Information Quality Guidelines includes: